Nixon, Texas: Nixon News

 In the early 20th century, Nixon had a local newspaper titled Nixon News.
 It was forced to cease publication in September 1921.
 The editor cited reasons ranging from a lack of advertisement in the paper, lack of support from local businesses and apathy from the general community.
 The Daily Advocate newspaper of Victoria, Texas, during this period, suggested that the downscaling of another significant Texan paper was a related trend.

 The trade-name of the paper returned as early as 1980 through 1986, serving as an executive over three annual city festivals; celebrating Nixon's overall production of a broad-range of poultry products and byproducts, purportedly the highest in the State of Texas at that time.
 At present Nixon News is, again, no longer published but was considered award-winning in "Community Service" by the Texas Press Association in 1980.

 Through 2013 until 2017, the trade-named resumed its most recent operation as an online newspaper titled “The Nixon News” with publications on local politics.
 This third-iteration of the publication is no longer published as well.

 Nixon intersection

 Since approximately 2015, the Nixon intersection of U.S. Highway 87 and Texas State Highway 80 has been marked by the Texas Department of Transportation having to hire and replace multiple contractors, after continual delay to install traffic signals over three-and-a-half years; an installation that would normally be a "routine upgrade."
 The Nixon City Manager hypothesized the delays began with a first contractor "not working in a timely manner."
 After a first contractor, time was consumed by an initial six-month delay, another set of construction bids and years of replacement of prior work.

+COVID-19

+In late March 2020, the first confirmed case of COVID-19 in Gonzales County was discovered in Nixon.